 "Our natural environment is in an increasingly degraded state" (Attenborough - Hughes, 2022, p.12).
 In terms of the actors in the economic model, companies are the actors that have directly and significantly contributed to the increase in environmental problems and continue to do so today.
 All companies, by their production and service activities, interact with the natural environment around them.
 It is companies in the production sector that are constantly in direct contact with the natural environment by the very nature of their activities.
 From an environmental point of view, this could be interpreted as the environment and the organisation operating in it being interlinked concepts that are closely related.
-After all, no farmer can exempt himself from environmental impacts, but at the same time, the company also impacts its natural environment.
-As environmental problems increase and pressures mount, the integration of environmental factors into day-to-day operations has become a key issue (Hart, 1997; Berry - Rondinelli, 1998).
+After all, no farmer can exempt himself from environmental impacts, but at the same time, the company also impacts its natural environmental factors into day-to-day operations has become a key issue (Hart, 1997; Berry - Rondinelli, 1998).